-- 1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and - 2.
+- 1.2.
+MAY contain one or more identifiers documented by the Subordinate CA in its Certificate Policy and/or Certification Practice Statement and - 2.3.
 MAY contain the anyPolicy identifier (2.5.29.32.0) in place of an explicit policy identifier.

-A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.
+AThe Subordinate CA and the Issuing CA SHALL represent, in itstheir Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.